 Every single time we gather, we make sure we make space to be transparent and intentional with God.
 We confess the ways that we hurt others because we know it’s important for us to experience forgiveness together.
-Every week, we need to be reminded that God forgives us—that’s why we do this things called “confession.”
+Every week, we need to be reminded that God forgives us—that’s why we do this thing called “confession.”

-Then, after we receive an “assurance of pardon” or the promise that we’re forgiven, we take some time to “pass the peace.”
-This means that we say greet each other and are reminded that God is joining us together in forgiveness and peace.
+Then, after we receive an “assurance of pardon” or hear the promise that we’re forgiven, we take some time to “pass the peace.”
+This means that we greet each other and are reminded that God is joining us together in forgiveness and peace.
 During this part of the service, people often get up and shake hands with each other, greeting each other with a simple “Hi!” or sometimes one person will say “The peace of Christ be with you” or simply “Peace of Christ”, and the other person will respond, “And also with you!”

 If you feel more comfortable just sitting during this section of the service, that’s also fine.

 Ranging anywhere from 20-40 minutes, the sermon or the message is a reflection on part of the Bible.